Avaiga/taipy/CONTRIBUTING.md

 6. The taipy team will have a look at your Pull Request and will give feedback.
 If every requirement is valid, your work will be added in the next release, congratulation!

+### Important Notes

+- If your PR is not created or there is no other activity within 14 days of being assigned to the issue, a warning message will appear on the issue, and the issue will be marked as "stale".
+- If your issue is marked as "stale", you will be unassigned after 14 days of inactivity.
+- Similarly, if there is no activity within 14 days of your PR, the PR will be marked as "stale".
+- If your PR is marked as "stale", it will be closed after 14 days of inactivity.

+We do this in order to keep our backlog moving quickly.
+Please don't take it personally if your issue or PR gets closed because of this 14-day inactivity time limit.
+You can always reopen the issue or PR if you're still interested in working on it.

 ## Dependency management